lizhonggang1984/dailyfresh/README.md

 # dailyfresh
-* This is a django project used to construct a dailyfresh supermarket.
+* This is a project to have dailyfresh utilities.